avalsoff/get-haskell/README.md

-# Get Programming in Haskell
+# Get Programming with Haskell